Governance

 Board Chair, Ex Officio All Committees

-With over 35 years’ experience in executive leadership of global humanitarian programs across five continents, Ian Curtis is well placed to grow the impact of International Needs Australia as our Board With over 35 years’ experience in executive leadership of global humanitarian programs across five continents, Ian Curtis is well placed to grow the impact of International Needs Australia as our Board Chair.
-His last full time position was as Vice President for Governance and Accountability with World Vision International.
+Ian has over 35 years’ experience in executive leadership of global humanitarian programs across five continents.
+His last full-time position was as Vice President for Governance and Accountability with World Vision International.
 He is vastly experienced in issues pertaining to long term development as well as dynamic experiences which include the rescue of Vietnam war-refugees, building schools and clinics in wartime Iraq and directing World Vision International’s response to the devastating 2004 Boxing Day Tsunami.
-In 2010, his experience and leadership was recognised in the Australia Day Honours List.
+In 2010, his experience and leadership were recognised in the Australia Day Honours List.

 Bachelor of Arts